 Remaining aware regarding any change in the wind is a good way to predict future conditions.
 For instance, if the wind was dry and constant and then suddenly dropped, expect some rain.
 Unless there is a fog in your area, in which case there will be no rain, but rather high condensation.
 Then again, if the wind starts blowing stronger and driving the mist away, you might be facing a rain after all.

 The Temperature’s Direction is Another Hint Regarding the Weather

 If you are in a survival situation in the wild, then just knowing whether it’s getting colder or warmer is not enough.
 Another tool in your weather prediction’s skill set should be paying attention to the trends in temperature’s direction.

 The usual trend is familiar to us ever since we were kids.
 The sun rises, the day goes on, and the world becomes warmer.
 Then the noon passes, and around afternoon or evening the air cools down.
 That’s the natural state of things.
 At times, however, there are some changes that should be noticed.

 For instance, imagine that the sun goes up in the morning, yet the temperature is getting lower.
 This should tell you that you are about to face a dry and cold front entering your environment.
+Predicting a cold front will help you to survive extreme cold weather.
 On the other hand, if it’s getting hotter when it shouldn’t, then you should definitely expect a rain and prepare for it.